-Udemy for Business is a fast-growing, subscription-based enterprise learning solution, offering a curated selection of Udemy’s top-rated 2,500 courses to leading organizations around the world.
-Companies like PayPal, Lyft, Century 21, Booking.com, General Mills, Pinterest, and thousands of others leverage Udemy for Business to engage employees in learning from the the freshest, highest-quality content on the market.
+Udemy Business is a fast-growing, subscription-based enterprise learning solution, offering a curated selection of thousands of Udemy’s top-rated courses to leading organizations around the world.
+Thousands of companies leverage Udemy Business to engage employees in learning from the freshest, highest-quality content on the market.

-For more information on Udemy for Business and how to get your name in front of employees at leading companies, please click here.
+- Learn more about Udemy Business and how to get your name in front of employees at leading companies.

-Please note that if your course(s) are added to Udemy for Business content collection, you may begin to see new students in your student list with a Udemy for Business tag (see below).
+Please note that if your course(s) are added to the Udemy Business content collection, you may begin to see new students in your student list with a Udemy Business tag (see below).

 For courses with multiple instructors, revenue will be divided amongst co-instructors according to the revenue share active at the time of calculation/reporting.
 Each instructor's earnings will appear in their individual revenue report.

 Instructors are compensated for participation in Personal Plan via the same calculation as Udemy Business, as described above.